 The GTAA's aeronautical revenues are comprised of Landing Fees, General Terminal Charges and Apron Fees charged to air carriers who use the aviation facilities provided by the GTAA.
 The GTAA has the right to set aeronautical fees and charges as required at any time.
-In practice, the GTAA establishes aeronautical fees and charges on an annual basis and historically has notified the airlines in September of such changes.
-The GTAA also has AIF agreements with each air carrier that takes off from and lands at Toronto Pearson whereby air carriers undertake to collect AIF from each of their enplaned passengers on the GTAA's behalf.
-The following principles outlined below are applied over the long-term; however, during periods of significant activity shocks such as COVID-19, fees may not fully align with the approach described.
+In practice, the GTAA establishes aeronautical fees and charges on an annual basis and historically has notified the airlines in September in the year before such changes are made.
+The GTAA also has Airport

+Improvement Fee ("AIF") agreements with each air carrier that takes off from and lands at Toronto Pearson whereby air carriers undertake to collect AIF from each of their enplaned passengers on the GTAA's behalf.
+The GTAA applies the following principles over the long-term when setting aeronautical rates and charges, but the approach may vary from time to time to respond to acute business challenges or opportunities (e.g. the COVID-19 pandemic; significant capital investment).